chrismurrph/show-graph/README.md

 To give this `:view/graph` capability to your own application depend on this library in a development only deps.edn alias and make sure that `au.com.seasoft.reveal.view` is required.
-Then use Reveal as per usual and any data structures that conform to `au.com.seasoft.graph.graph/graph?` (also more loosely the spec `au.com.seasoft.graph.graph/graph`) will show the action `:view/graph` on the context menu.
-Make sure you bring up the context menu when you are on the opening `{` of the graph data structure.
+Then use Reveal as per usual and any data structures that conforms to `au.com.seasoft.graph.graph/graph?` will show the action `:view/graph` on the context menu.
+However make sure you bring up the context menu when you are on the opening `{` of the graph data structure.

 # My notes